Learn how to build

-If you did your Workload setup in the Shovel study planner, you probably know by now that you’re going to do a lot of readings in college.
-When you look at your syllabus, the largest number of tasks you have to do will be readings.
+If you did your Workload setup in the Shovel study planner, you know by now that the largest number of tasks you have to do will be readings.
 They will also take up the majority of your study time.

-When I was in college, readings were always just from a textbook.
-Today they can come from PDFs or online reading sources as well.
+Those may be from a textbook but can come from PDFs or online reading sources as well.